cynraw/Python_programming_PLP/python_libraries/README.md

 - Python comes with several built-in libraries that don’t require installation.

 ## OS and System Management
-- OS -Interacting with Operating System
+- OS-Interacting with Operating System
 - sys-System specific functions

 ##  File Handling and Serialization